vam-community/vam-party/USAGE.md

     > party search some-keyword --no-usage

 If a script contains files that are hosted on an untrusted server (i.e. a server that can track you), if will be flagged as `[untrusted]`.
+This works by using a whitelist (currently only github).

+Options:

+- `--no-usage` skips scanning the saves folder, outputs faster but won't tell you if you already have it
+- `--warnings` prints warnings found while scanning your saves folder

 ### `get`